kkipngenokoech/100_days_of_code/DJANGO/news/README.md

 as we make these migrations, specify where the change has happened as in which app i.e
     python manage.py makemigrations articles
     python manage.py migrate
+Every other time you create a model you have to register it in your [Admin.py](./articles/admin.py)